sitefinitysteve/sitefinity-community-extension/README.md

 - **Response Display**: View responses with JSON syntax highlighting and HTML rendering
 - **Word Wrap Control**: Toggle word wrap on/off for long responses with proper scrollbar handling
 - **URL Copy**: Click any response URL to copy to clipboard
+- **Extended Timeout**: 15-second timeout for long-running requests
+- **Automatic Retry**: Queues and retries requests when Sitefinity is in loading state

 ### API Discovery
 - **Automatic Discovery**: Auto-loads and displays available Sitefinity API endpoints